First, you’ll need to understand the roller-coaster of customer emotions…

 - Others may express excitement, exhilaration and fun

-Step 2 results could indicate: Not many stated they wanted to feel fear or anxiety during the ride but, in the same experience, they were full of joy as they had done something brave, new and “once-in-a-lifetime.”
+These results could indicate: Not many stated they wanted to feel fear or anxiety during the ride but, in the same experience, they were full of joy as they had done something brave, new and “once-in-a-lifetime.”

-Step 3: Client Debriefing
+Step 3: Client debriefing

 Armed with CX analytics and insights, the CX expert can now unpack this experience for the client and explore the pragmatic features for the next iteration of Roller-coaster 2.0 – meeting the unmet needs and expectations of the theme park’s customers.